Lizard Point Wildlife Watchpoint

 There is a resident kestrel who often gives amazing aerial displays at eye level before descending on its prey.
 Other species reguarly seen include swallows, oystercatchers, turnstones and whimbrels.

-In spring and summer, Lizard Point is well known for attracting southern overshoots.
-These are bird species that normally migrate north to summer in the Mediterranean, including a range of colourful species such as the hoopoe, which are annual in small numbers, with bee-eater, woodchat shrike, red-rumped swallow, golden oriole and black kites occurring in most springs.
+In spring and summer, Lizard Point is well known for attracting southern overshoots; these are bird species that normally migrate north to summer in the Mediterranean but often land at Lizard Point and include a range of colourful species such as the hoopoe, which are annual in small numbers, with bee-eater, woodchat shrike, red-rumped swallow, golden oriole and black kites occurring in most springs.

 What makes the Lizard so unique?